iures/daiv-jira/README.md

 1. **Concurrent Processing**: Issues, comments, and changelog entries are processed in parallel using goroutines, significantly improving performance for large result sets.
 2. **Smart Concurrency**: The plugin automatically switches between sequential and concurrent processing based on the size of the data to avoid overhead for small datasets.
 3. **Efficient Data Structures**: The plugin uses appropriate data structures to minimize memory usage and processing time.
+4. **Smart Filtering**: The plugin intelligently filters out issues that don't have any relevant activity (comments or changes) within the specified time range, reducing noise in your reports.